“Life’s Gamble” - A Dystopian Story by Ty Steinbrunner

 Every day at least once, a person must sanitize, otherwise, you’ll get severely sick.
 Due to the increased levels of pollution and yearly arrival of new diseases, just by stepping outside one's apartment do they contract hundreds of unknown viruses.
 A good sanitation at the end of the day protects an individual.

 I work 6 days a week, year-round, and all I have to wear are suits.
 On my day off, often the Sabbath, I’ll normally walk around my apartment naked as there's no one to see me.
 I figured all people do this, as one’s apartment is one’s solace.
-To most people it's all they have.
+To most people, it's all they have.
 I’ve thought about my office space and how I’m on the eighth floor, alone.
-I suppose, if I wanted to, I could free-ball it up there.
+I suppose, if I wanted to, I could free-ball it up there too.

 Regardless of the matter, I never thought about anything else to wear.
 It was a packaged suit or balls-out.
 I realized I should buy some nightlife clothes.
 Everyone’s bound to have a set.

-While I puffed on my nuked pretzel chicken pizza, I scanned my computer for clothes to wear.
+While I puffed on my nuked pretzel chicken pizza, I scanned the retailer ClothesIt for specialty clothes to buy.
 Buying clothes online is as easy as looking at the wall, for that's all I have to do.
-Sitting at the unfolded table, I can look at the wall and drag my finger in the air to select clothes, view them, arrange them, see what they look like on me, feel the material, yaddah-yaddah.
-Alike to my ‘desk’, I’m the only one who can see what I’m looking at.
+Sitting at the unfolded table, I can look at the wall and drag my finger in the air to select clothes, view them, arrange them, see what they look like on me, examine the material, yaddah-yaddah.
+Similar to my work ‘desk’, I’m the only one who can see what I’m looking at.

-At birth all babies are installed with a personal computer or implant.
-All my life I’ve had access to the world's database, the internet, if you will.
-The idea of such a thing has become as integrated in people's lives as Starbucks coffee.
-My computer implant allows me to look up, contact people, listen to, read things, and teach myself whatever I want whenever I want.
+At birth, all babies were installed with a personal computer or implant.
+All my life I’ve had access to the world's database, the internet, if you will, by means of adjusting my implant.
+My computer implant allows me to look up, contact people, listen to sounds, read things, and teach myself whatever I want whenever I want.
 Once upon a time, people carried the same technology in their pockets, a physical device I’m told, but that was centuries ago.

-Soon, like all things it went mainstream, allowing the average person to buy products, technologies, and clothes with the help of their instantaneously available implanted brain computers.
-Instant delivery, another incredible advancement in tech thanks to nuclear energy.
+Soon, like all things, it became mainstream, allowing the average person to buy products, technologies, and clothes instantaneously with the help of their implanted brain computers.
+Instant delivery is another incredible advancement in tech thanks to nuclear energy.

-There was time to kill before I was due to meet Jerry at work.
-Eventually I searched around enough.
+There was time to kill before I was due to meet Jerry outside the office.
+Eventually, I searched around enough.
 Fumbling from webstore to webstore, I finally found a perfect set of clothes that were digitally designed by some twelve-year-old kid from Japina.
 Picking the clothes was difficult as everything was flashy and expensive, and buying something totally not-saucy was something I was bound to regret.
-I only had so many compensation credits so I had to spend them wisely.
-From the kid’s website, the outfit cost 90.000 compensation coins to process and materialize.
+I only had so many compensation credits (essentially converted coins) so I had to spend them wisely.
+From the Japina kid’s webstore, the outfit cost 90.000 compensation coins to process and materialize.

 Unlike my disposable suits, these nightclothes were now a permanent addition to my life, tangible things I had a responsibility to look out for.
 There is a stigma with ‘things’ and ‘stuff’.
 In case you forget, there are plenty of signs and billboards reminding you not to take up space.
 These clothes would become valuables, things to tend to and treat, as most things bought by people, let alone tangible, were.
 New clothes meant an additional responsibility to sanitize them separately.
 This would ultimately make things a bit costlier for my monthly sanitation bill.

 My Home-Constructo hummed and that smell it makes when it materializes junk was present, pungent like melting rubber.
-Without getting ahead of my spending, I settled for blue jeans and a button up gray shirt.
+Without getting ahead of my spending, I settled for blue jeans and a button-up gray shirt.
 For the shirt sleeves, I was offered customization; my options were that of corduroy, leather, or denim to which I selected the flashy denim to pair with the jeans.
 I hadn’t seen blue jeans since back in the Learning Halls.
-I recall many things I haven't seen in a while.
-Plenty of things fizzled out way back around then.
+I can recall many things I haven't seen in a while.
+Plenty of things had fizzled out since then.

 They literally appeared out of thin air.
-Someone said there's been a resurgence of non-artificial clothes.
+Someone in a SeeMe said there's been a resurgence of non-artificial clothes.
 Long-lost fashions have been creeping back into certain societal demographics, most often with the youth.
-Good luck finding that waste.
-Silk or true cottons, whatever!
-Disposable suits for me I say.
-There's been a flip in interests all because of this phony manufacturing of identical, fake fabrics and cheap materials to make ‘real’ leather jackets and ‘authentic’ wool sweaters.
-My shirt sleeves appear denim and my briefs are supposedly cotton but really the material is all the same, printed synthetic plastics.
+There's been a flip in interests all because of this oversaturated phony manufacturing of identical throw-away-clothes.
+People are sick of fake fabrics and cheap materials that make ‘real’ leather jackets and ‘authentic’ wool sweaters.
+Companies have tried to capitalize on this by lying.
+My shirt sleeves appear denim and my briefs are supposedly cotton but really the material is all the same - printed synthetic plastics.

-It cost me several compensation coins but I certainly could afford it.
-My job consulting people's life problems paid so stupendously well and was so stacked; I figured if I was gonna work such a saucy job, then it only made sense to treat myself to pleasures like fancy clothes.
-They weren’t silks or true cottons but the compensation coins I dropped marked the synthetic garb its own value and made me feel better.
+It cost me several compensation credits but I certainly could afford it.
+My job consulting people's life problems paid so stupendously well and was so beneficial; I figured if I was gonna work such a saucy job, then it only made sense to treat myself to pleasures like fancy clothes.
+They weren’t silks or true cottons, of course they weren’t, but the compensation coins I spent marked the synthetic garb its own value and made me feel better.
+I thought about non-artificial clothes.
 Where do kids get those ancient things anyway?
 I’ve never figured out the appeal.
 Why do people care for that old crap?

 I had this idea but I had been keeping it to myself.

-I recall someone once saying people used to have a desire for moving around to sounds.
-Like they animated them and their bodies became electrocuted by emitted frequencies.
+I recall someone in a SeeMe saying people used to desire to move around to pleasant sounds.
+Like sounds animated them and their bodies became electrocuted by emitted frequencies.
 How strange, to control oneself in a fashion that puppets a beat.
 I wondered if anything like that happened in the nightlife.
-Where people were puppets to the sound.
+Where people were puppets to sound.

 I was dressed and the time was 20:20.
 Zam!
 Time flew by, I must’ve been admiring myself for too long again.

-More soft buzzing of the nuclear lamppost surge murdered the silence of the night.
+The soft buzzing of the lamppost surge murdered the silence of the night.

 “It’s 20:25.
 You’re five minutes early to meet me” Jerry shook his head.
 “I’m flattered, I really am Pedro.”